open5e/open5e/content/srd/classes.md

 #### Two-Weapon Fighting

-> When you engage in two-­‐‑weapon fighting, you can add your ability
+> When you engage in two-weapon fighting, you can add your ability
 > modifier to the damage of the second attack.

 ### Second Wind